 Julia Oldham & Chris Still

-Julia Oldham (Eugene, OR) is working on the Metolius Cluster of flux towers and collaborating with Chris Still, Professor of Forest Ecosystems and Society at Oregon State University.
+Julia Oldham (Eugene, OR) partnered with Chris Still, Professor of Forest Ecosystems and Society at Oregon State University.

 Project

-FLUX is a multi-channel video installation that explores ecological cycles through color data using a range of lens-based technologies.
-By transforming scientific imagery and field data into immersive visual experiences, Julia Oldham’s artwork offers a dynamic and expansive visual examination of changing landscapes in the Pacific Northwest USA.
+Julia Oldham created single and multi-channel video installations that explore ecological cycles through color data using a range of lens-based technologies.
+By transforming scientific imagery and field data into immersive experiences, Julia’s artwork offers a dynamic and expansive visual examination of changing landscapes in the Pacific Northwest USA.

 Artist Bio